 - 4.1.
 Microbiological analyses involve the culturing of potentially pathogenic organisms. - 4.1.1.
 All microbiologically contaminated materials, including media, shall be autoclaved after use. - 4.1.2.
 Contaminated glassware and plastic ware shall be decontaminated prior to washing. - 4.1.3.
 Laboratory equipment and benches shall be disinfected using either Envirocide[®], 10% bleach, or a minimum concentration of 70% ethanol before and after use. - 4.1.4.
-Mouth pipetting is prohibited.

-4.1.5.
-All accidents, particularly those which may result in infection, shall be reported according to laboratory-specific policies and procedures.
+Mouth pipetting is prohibited. - 4.1.5.
+All accidents, particularly those which may result in infection, shall be reported.